 On Earth Day and every day, the Ohio State community is dedicated to promoting and practicing sustainability across campus and beyond.

-In addition, we're proud of our newly established university sustainability goals, designed to develop solutions to the challenges of sustainability and in evolving a culture of sustainability through collaborative teaching, pioneering research, comprehensive outreach, and innovative operations, practices and policies.
+In addition, we're proud of our university sustainability goals, designed to develop solutions to the challenges of sustainability and in evolving a culture of sustainability through collaborative teaching, pioneering research, comprehensive outreach, and innovative operations, practices and policies.
 These goals are currently featured on banners across campus, on signs in campus buses, and on social media.

 Teams of faculty, staff and students developed the goals to help make Ohio State a global model of sustainable operations and practices.
 Among the goals are plans to:

 - Ensure that Ohio State has a carbon-neutral impact on the environment